rapid7/warden/docs/getting-started/Configuration.md

 ### Configuration Key Reference ###

-* `Vault` - These settings contain how warden will reach the vault server.
+* `vault` - These settings contain how warden will reach the Vault server.

   The following keys are available:

-  * `port` - The port vault listens on.
+  * `port` - The port Vault listens on.
 Defaults to 8200.

-  * `hostname` - The address the HTTP request to vault uses.
+  * `hostname` - The address the HTTP request to Vault uses.
 Defaults to "localhost".

-  * `token` The token from vault that warden uses to create orphaned tokens for requesting servers.
+  * `token` The token from Vault that warden uses to create orphaned tokens for requesting servers.

 * `log` - These settings control logging.